MarioSultan/GroupMaker/docs/7-Automorphisms.md

 for every $a,b\in G$.

-Since every finite group in GroupMaker is internally represented by indices
+Since every finite group in GroupsMath is internally represented by indices

 $$
 0,1,\dots,n-1,